Cantwell, DelBene push big increase in affordable housing tax credits

 A bipartisan bill from two Washington members of Congress would increase funding for low-income housing tax credits by 50%, enabling the development of nearly 10,000 new affordable housing units in Washington over the next 10 years.

-The bill, sponsored by Sen. Maria Cantwell and Rep. Suzan DelBene, would boost funding of the federal Low Income Housing Tax Credit, a federal program that spends nearly $10 billion a year to drive down the cost of building affordable housing in every state in the coutnry.
+The bill, sponsored by Sen. Maria Cantwell and Rep. Suzan DelBene, would boost funding of the federal Low Income Housing Tax Credit, a federal program that spends nearly $10 billion a year to drive down the cost of building affordable housing in every state in the country.

 The tax credit is the federal government’s chief program to encourage more affordable housing, available to developers to build or rehabilitate units.
 The tax credit generally offsets about 70% of the cost of new projects, and about 30% of refurbished housing, according to the Congressional Research Service.